PATHWAY 1: FOR QUALIFYING ARCHITECTURAL GRADUATES

-If you don't meet these prerequisites, have a look at Pathway 2.
+If you don't meet both these prerequisites, have a look at Pathway 2.

 The Pathway 1 assessment process involves what the NZRAB calls a Professional Conversation.
 This entails you meeting with an Assessment Panel and talking about the architectural work you have done and how you view the architectural process.

 Before applying for registration you will need to:

 Prepare Project Record Forms describing what you've been working on in recent years.
 We recommend you record the projects that you are working on as they happen, which is far easier than later on trying to recall what you did a year or two ago.

 Prepare a Case Study, using the mandatory Case Study Template to describe in detail some of the architectural projects you have worked on, one of which at least must be a complex architectural project (see definition below), and how you contributed.
 The Case Study Template includes instructions on what's required.

 To help prepare the content of your Case Study, look at the Guide to the Minimum Standards for Registration.
 You must obtain permission from the relevant clients to use their projects in your Case Study.
 Confirmation of obtaining your clients approval is required in the declaration made in your application form.

 Complex Architectural Project Definition: A project that requires skill and knowledge to deliver the resolution and integration of complicated aspects including but not limited to siting, planning, structure, services, materials, composition and configuration.
 A complex project is demanding in its ordering and organisation of multiple occupancy and/or special purpose user requirements and requires the integration of cultural, social, environmental and technical issues.